The story started

 Today’s Social Media Post (10/06/21) This is size optimised for Facebook, much clearer and more attractive!

-Personal development is one of the main reasons I joined Pearl Lemon.
+Personal development is one of the main reasons I joined Pearl Lemon Group.
 I started on the spiritual/personal development journey seriously around the end of 2019, and now everything I do must align with myself in that way.

 Every week we have a weekly training call in which the whole team comes together and we learn anything from technical skills like writing sales copy to the spiritual struggles of being a solo entrepreneur.